Cyfrin/Updraft/courses/foundry/2-foundry-fund-me/22-zksync-devops/+page.md

 ### Setting Up ZkSyncDevOps

-The file [`test/unit/ZkSyncDevOps.t.sol`](https://github.com/Cyfrin/foundry-fund-me-cu/blob/main/test/unit/ZkSyncDevOps.t.sol) is a minimal test file that shows how tests may fail on the zkSync VM but pass on an EVM, or vice versa.
+The file [`test/unit/ZkSyncDevOps.t.sol`](https://github.com/Cyfrin/foundry-fund-me-cu/blob/main/test/unit/ZkSyncDevOps.t.sol) is a minimal test file that shows how tests may fail on the ZKsync VM but pass on an EVM, or vice versa.
 You can follow these steps to set it up:

 1. Copy the content from the GitHub repo into your project's `test/unit` directory, and create a new file named `ZkSyncDevOps.t.sol`.
 2. Install any missing dependencies using the command: